This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - Top the thick flour over the berries.
 Using a spatula, spread the flour over the berries.
 It won’t spread very smooth which is ok.
 It will spread more during baking.

 - Bake at 375 F 25-30 minutes until the top is golden brown.
 Cool 5 minutes before serving.
 It will be hot!
-Top with dairy free ice cream (I love So Delicious Coconut Ice Cream) for a yummy treat!
+Top with dairy free ice cream for a yummy treat!

 Notes

 - Want to use almond flour instead?
-Try this Paleo berry crisp recipe with almond flour.
+Try this almond flour berry crisp recipe.

 Sounds yummy, making it now, don’t see where to add the Coconut sugar?